haru990427/pybo/README.md

 # pybo
-This is a project that adds features to the pybo application introduced in the 'jump to python' book.
+This project is that adds features to the pybo application introduced in the 'jump to python' book.